pablo87f/watch-face-simulator/README.md

 # Watch face simulator

-A application that simulate a sample of analog and digital watches made with ReactJS inspired by smartwatch watch faces
+An application that simulate a sample of analog and digital watches made with ReactJS inspired by smartwatch watch faces

 ## Starting